Kshitij013/Exposition-Assignment/README.md

 You can view the live website here:
 [https://Kshitij013.github.io/Exposition-Assignment]

-## Composable Charting with Recharts: A Guide for React Developers
+## Building interactive,composable charts using Recharts

 ### Introduction

 Recharts is a composable charting library built with React components, designed to make the process of building interactive, customizable, and highly responsive charts simple and efficient.
 With Recharts, developers can create beautiful and powerful visualizations for their applications, enabling users to analyze data with ease.
-It offers a variety of chart types such as line, bar, pie, and scatter plots, all while keeping a focus on the React ecosystem for smooth integration.
+It offers a variety of chart types such as line, bar, pie, and scatter plots, all while allowing easy integration with React

 ### Installation & Setup

-To get started with Recharts, you'll need to install it in your React project.
-Here are the installation steps:
+To get started with Recharts, you will have to install it in your React project.

 1. **Install Recharts via npm**: